amarini/Prefit2020/Session 1/README.md

 With a critical value $\alpha$.
 A particular value of $x$ belongs to your confidence region if $p_{x}$ is larger than $\alpha$ For example for a 68% CL confidence interval, use $\alpha=0.32$ (since $1-\alpha=0.68$).

 You should have learned enough so far to do this as you know now how to set parameters, freeze or unfreeze them, throw toy data and perform likelihood fits - Ask any of the instructors for help if you get stuck!

+**2. Can you also derive a 2D confidence region for $M_{H}$ vs `norm_s` ?

+Think about how you would modify the test-statistic for 2-parameters.
+Can you also include a physical boundary `norm_s>0`, how should the procedure be modified to account for that?